Yuktha99/illumio-technical-assesment/README.md

 * The output is written into two CSV files port_protocol_counts.csv and tag_counts.csv.
 * The program takes the flow logs and lookup table filenames as the input.

+### Instructions to run the code

+* Clone the git repository, and go to the project folder.
+* Run the python file main.py.
+* Input the  flow logs and lookup table filenames.
+* The output is written into two CSV files port_protocol_counts.csv and tag_counts.csv.